-(3, S)Theories of the firm with applications to management and business ethics; the firm in competition and in the macro and international environments; economics of the firm's organization; decision-making under risk with applications to insurance and investment basics of efficient production management, benefits of competition and costs of monopoly, and information and price determination.
+Theories of the firm with applications to management and business ethics; the firm in competition and in the macro and international environments; economics of business strategy and the firm's organization; optimal decision making and decision-making under risk with applications to insurance and investment; basics of efficient production management, personnel economics, and price determination.
 Prerequisite: ECON 210.

-ECON 191,- 2; 291, -2; 391, -2; 491, -2 Independent Study (1, 2 or 3) ECON 295, 395, 495 Special Topics Group study of selected topics.
+ECON 191, -2; 291, -2; 391, -2; 491, -2 Independent Study (1, 2 or 3) ECON 295, 395, 495 Special Topics Group study of selected topics.
 (1-4, OD)